Diocese of Lubbock v. Jesus Guerrero

 Churches must be able to self-govern free from government interference

-To prevail, Guerrero’s claims require that a civil court adjudicate whether the Catholic Church’s religious understanding of “minor” is reasonable, and, as applied to his conduct, true.
+Guerrero’s suit asked that a civil court adjudicate whether the Catholic Church’s religious understanding of “minor” was reasonable, and, as applied to his conduct, true.
 At the Texas Court of Appeals, Becket filed an amicus brief on behalf of the Texas Catholic Conference of Bishops—all 22 bishops in the State of Texas—arguing that the government cannot tell churches how to resolve church controversies and cannot evaluate church standards of morality.
-Allowing courts to decide religious questions would open a Pandora’s box of lawsuits over internal church affairs, obliterating the separation of church and state.
+Allowing courts to decide religious questions would open a Pandora’s box of lawsuits over internal church affairs, obliterating the healthy separation of church and state.

 Importance to Religious Liberty: